Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 ![llm is magic text](./featured.jpg "'LLM is magic'")

 I wanted to point out the (maybe) obvious thing here: almost all operations mentioned contain learnable parameters.
-Inside individual attention heads, the three matrices convreted by inputs are typically converted by multiplying ('dot product') inputs with three **separate** matrices.
+Inside individual attention heads, the three matrices converted from inputs are typically created by multiplying ('dot product') inputs with three **separate** matrices.
 These matrices are part of the learnable parameters for the attention head.
 When we combine matrices, the combination operation also has [their own learnable parameters](https://docs.pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html).
-Furthermore, when we combining outputs from each 'attention heads', this combining opearation also has its own set of trainable parameters, so on and so on...
-Almost every stage of the matrix computations are parameterised, resulting the unbelievably **massive** Aİ models as of today.
-However, the model used in the demo today, despite it's size, is still able to produce long and very coherent responses.
-Yes, in a sense, transformers are just a huge stack of matirx calculation?
-Howver, we know very little about the reason behind We gave names to these matrices, we don't know much about their behaviour.<br>
+Furthermore, when we combine outputs from each 'attention head', this combining operation also has its own set of trainable parameters, so on and so on...
+Almost every stage of the matrix computations are parameterized, resulting in the unbelievably **massive** AI models as of today.
+However, the model used in the demo today, despite its size, is still able to produce long and very coherent responses.
+Yes, in a sense, transformers are just a huge stack of matrix calculations.
+However, we know very little about the reason behind it.
+We gave names to these matrices, but we don't know much about their behavior.<br>

 ## Final thoughts

-Transformer neural network models aren't as mysterious as one think it would be.
+Transformer neural network models aren't as mysterious as one might think.
 It has no difference compared with any other functions.
-At the end of the day it's just another mathematical function, but takes *matrix* as inputs, does *matrix* calculations, and outputs  *matrices*.
+At the end of the day it's just another mathematical function, but takes *matrices* as inputs, does *matrix* calculations, and outputs *matrices*.
 Just like any other neural network models, it takes multiple steps to do the calculation.
-Within each computational step, the inputs gets processed by three mini-neural networks, and outputs are re-combined together as the output of the current step.
-In this sense, transformers are like nested neural networks: they are bigger neural network that contains lots of mini neural networks.<br>
+Within each computational step, the inputs get processed by three mini-neural networks, and outputs are re-combined together as the output of the current step.
+In this sense, transformers are like nested neural networks: they are bigger neural networks that contain lots of mini neural networks.<br>

 **What's up next?**<br>
 There are still a bit more stuffs that I'd like to share, like how text-generation works and what's really happenning when we are training a generative model.
 We've heard of the same old things over and over: *'generative LLM is just a very massive auto-complete!'*.
 Whilst I do aggree with it, I also find it not helpful if one wants to *understand* text generation, for both model training and model inference.
 In the next post, we'll have a look at the **Stage 3** for text generation.

 ## Some Other Resources

-I hope whoever come accross this post would find it useful.
-Here are some extra reading materials that İ found particularly useful:<br>
+I hope whoever comes across this post would find it useful.
+Here are some extra reading materials that I found particularly useful:<br>

 1. [Pytorch's step-byp-step guide](https://docs.pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html) on creating a generative LLM is prob one of the best out there that teaches you all the fundenmentals.
 2. [BertViz, a very good visualisation tool](https://github.com/jessevig/bertviz) for looking at attention heads layer by layer.
 You can run it interactively in a jupyter notebook.